iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 1 reviews"/>
 </p>

+> WARNING DATA BREACH HAS OCCURED WITH THIS APP!!!!!
+DO NOT USE!!!!
+I WAS RIGHT ABOUT THIS APP LAST YEAR!!!!
+Sorry, don't trust it.
+Your data is uploaded to the Amazon cloud and location is obviously monitored.
+If you come in contact with a covid carrier that has their location on that data is sent.
+Governor wolf's mandates have been ruled unconstitutional.
+Big brother is watching now!
+This app is just enslavement to tyranny.
+Encouraging fearful interactions with other Americans.
+Do you trust Wolf and his obscure "covid" team that decided what they considered life sustaining services?
+NOPE.<br> :date: __2021-04-30 21:03:21__

 > No alert good app<br> :date: __2021-04-28 19:12:14__

 > How helpful can it be, today is 4/27/21, the info was last updated 4/18/21.
 Good thing I'm not depending on it letting me or others know about exposures.
 Or maybe PA has stopped using it?<br> :date: __2021-04-27 12:07:53__